AudreyLin/project_folder_structure/README.md

 ## Dotenv & Environment variable security

-Environment variables should be outside both folders for security purposes.
+Environment variables should be outside the React folder and inside the Node folder for security purposes.
 Also, if you are doing a frontend only project, the enviroment variables and the code to access the environment variables should be written in a backend server (pretty much a fullstack project).
 If you write the dotenv access in the src folder of the react/frontend, then they will be accessible to the browser, defeating the purpose of the dotenv and exposing any sensitive api keys, data, etc.